-Performance measures Target Result Status Comment and previous years result Partnership agreements are in place with each of our iwi partners, Achieve Not achieved Not achieved Partnership agreements are not yet in place with any of our three iwi partners. and they are reviewed annually.
-Conversations between iwi mana whenua and the Council will continue in 2023/24 to progress partnership arrangements.
-The 2021/22 result was not achieved.
-Iwi partners are satisfied with their partnership with Council.
+Performance measures Target Result Status Comment and previous years result Partnership agreements are in place with each of our iwi partners, Achieve Not achieved Not achieved Partnership arrangements are not yet in place with any of our three iwi partners, but progress has been made. and they are reviewed annually. lwi mana whenua and the Council are continuing to progress partnership arrangements in 2023/24.
+The 2021/22 result was not achieved. lwi partners are satisfied with their partnership with Council.
 Achieve Not achieved Not achieved lwi mana whenua have requested a review of their partnership with Council.
-Council will support iwi mana whenua to progress this Kaupapa as a priority, at a time that is suitable for iwi mana whenua.
-The 2021/22 result was not achieved.
-Iwi have the opportunity for representation on standing committees of Council, and mana whenua have opportunities to contribute to Council work programmes.
+Council continues to support iwi mana whenua to progress this Kaupapa as a priority, at a time that is suitable for iwi mana whenua.
+The 2021/22 result was not achieved. lwi have the opportunity for representation on standing committees of Council, and mana whenua have opportunities to contribute to Council work programmes.
 Achieve Achieved Achieved At the beginning of the 2022-2025 triennium, the Council re-confirmed a role for iwi mana whenua within its governance structure including positions for mana whenua with voting rights on the Strategy, Operations and Finance Committee and its two subcommittees, as well as being able to attend all Council meetings and receive all papers, with the ability to contribute to the debate but not vote.
 Council officers continued to connect with our iwi mana whenua partners in relation to operational work programmes, identifying opportunities for partnering and collaborating.
 The 2021/22 result was achieved.

-Ngā hāpai hapori - community support
+Ngā hāpai hapori - Community support